jqueuniet/netbox-go/apiv4_0/docs/VirtualMachineWithConfigContext.md

 ### NewVirtualMachineWithConfigContext

-`func NewVirtualMachineWithConfigContext(id int32, url string, display string, name string, primaryIp NullableBriefIPAddress, configContext interface{}, created NullableTime, lastUpdated NullableTime, interfaceCount int32, virtualDiskCount int32, ) *VirtualMachineWithConfigContext`
+`func NewVirtualMachineWithConfigContext(id int32, url string, name string, primaryIp NullableBriefIPAddress, configContext interface{}, lastUpdated NullableTime, interfaceCount int32, virtualDiskCount int32, ) *VirtualMachineWithConfigContext`

 NewVirtualMachineWithConfigContext instantiates a new VirtualMachineWithConfigContext object This constructor will assign default values to properties that have it defined,